samelstob/notes/management-notes/podcasts/software-architecture-radio.md

     running synchronusly, and they all exposed to unpredictable demand volume from the internet we have all the charactersitcs of systems that we can't understand, can't control and that are oging to fail.
+XXXSE This is what we have laernt intuititivly from managing complex systems in production so it is great to have it expressed here
   - I can point to lots other systmes like that in society today.
 * One approach is to make them robust.
 Robust means that when you distrub them away from equalibrium they will return to an equilibrium state on their